 This retrospective highlights key findings and lessons learned from our analyses of both the Excellence in Teaching Project (EITP) and Recognizing Educators Advancing Chicago’s Students (REACH Students).

-UChicago Consortium’s Teacher Evaluation Research to Date
+The UChicago Consortium’s Teacher Evaluation Research to Date

-From 2008 to 2010, UChicago Consortium conducted a formative and summative evaluation of the EITP pilot, a new teacher evaluation system using the Charlotte Danielson Framework for Teaching, as well as structured conferences between principals and teachers.
-Starting in 2012, CPS began implementing REACH and UChicago Consortium looked at the perceptions and experiences of teachers and administrators over the course of REACH implementation, as well as differences in observation and value-added scores by teacher, student, and school characteristics.
+From 2008 to 2010, the UChicago Consortium conducted a formative and summative evaluation of the EITP pilot, a new teacher evaluation system using the Charlotte Danielson Framework for Teaching, as well as structured conferences between principals and teachers.
+Starting in 2012, CPS began implementing REACH and the UChicago Consortium looked at the perceptions and experiences of teachers and administrators over the course of REACH implementation, as well as differences in observation and value-added scores by teacher, student, and school characteristics.